cl-ement05/ZCrypt/UserManual.md

 Recap, let's take an example your message is "a" : a ==> 97 ==> 97 + 25(key) ==> 122 ==> 00000001 (binary of 1) 00000010 (binary of 2) 00000010 (binary of 2)

-Command usage :
+# Command usage
 You can type different commands to use ZCrypt
 Here are they : encrypt, decrypt, settings, instructions, showErrors and manual

-When you want to encrypt a message, type encrypt and press enter Everything you need to do will be displayed
-At the end, the file containing the encrypted message will be saved with a name as text file This name is, by default, set to "Mail.txt" but you can change it in the settings
+When you want to encrypt a message, type encrypt and press enter Everything will be explained using prints as you go on this process At the end, the file containing the encrypted message will be saved with a name as text file This name is, by default, set to "Mail.txt" but this can be changed in settings

-When you decrypt a message, everything is very simple You just need to type decrypt
-After that, ZCrypt will ask you to enter the name of the file you want to decrypt Finally, all informations about the message will be displayed These informations are : the date the message was created/wrote; the sender; the reciever and finally the message
+When you want to decrypt a message, everything is very simple you just need to type decrypt After that, ZCrypt will prompt the user to enter the file name Finally, all informations about the message will be displayed These information are : the date the message was created/wrote; the sender; the reciever and finally the message Note : these information can be saved to a text file

+# Settings
-ZCrypt offers to the user a settings page
+ZCrypt also offers a settings page
-In this part of the software, only 3 commands are allowed : see, set and exit Every option you can change has a number assigned to it (eg : 1; 2; 3...)
+In this part of the software, only 3 commands are allowed : see, set and exit Every settings has its own number (eg : 1; 2; 3...)

-When you want to see the status (also called value) of a setting, type "see X" where X is the number of the setting you want to see
-If you want to change this value, type "set X" where is X is one more time the number assigned to the setting you want to edit
+When you want to see the status or value of a setting, type "see X" where X is the number of the setting you want to see If you want to change this value, type "set X" where is X is one more time the number assigned to the setting you want to edit
 If you want to go back to the software main page, type exit and will be able to encrypt or decrypt messages again !!!
 Warning : Since the commands (enrypt or decrypt) are not registered in the settings, crypting or decrypting messages is not possible when you are in the settings